The St. Louis Blues hired Kirk Muller as assistant coach on Tuesday May 13, 2014.

-Muller is the 12th person to serve as head coach for the Carolina Hurricanes franchise, and the third to be head coach since the team relocated to North Carolina from Hartford in 1997.The Kingston, Ont., native had a record of 10-6-0 with Milwaukee (AHL) during the 2011-12 season, after taking the job as head coach for the Nashville Predators’ top affiliate in July 2011.
+Muller was the 12th person to serve as head coach for the Carolina Hurricanes franchise, and the third to be head coach since the team relocated to North Carolina from Hartford in 1997.The Kingston, Ont., native had a record of 10-6-0 with Milwaukee (AHL) during the 2011-12 season, after taking the job as head coach for the Nashville Predators’ top affiliate in July 2011.
 Prior to joining the Admirals, Muller spent five seasons as an assistant coach with the Montreal Canadiens, helping the Habs reach the playoffs four consecutive seasons.
 He also has experience as a head coach with the Queen’s University Golden Gaels, and an assistant for Team Canada in the 2005 Lotto Cup and the 2006 Under-18 World Championship.
 Current Hurricanes alternate captain Brandon Sutter was a member of that 2006 Under-18 World Championship team.

 As a player, Muller totaled 357 goals and 602 assists (959 points) in 1,349 career NHL games over 19 seasons with the New Jersey Devils, Montreal Canadiens, New York Islanders, Toronto Maple Leafs, Florida Panthers and Dallas Stars.
 He skated in 127 career Stanley Cup playoff games, totaling 69 points (33g, 36a), including the Stanley Cup-clinching goal for the Canadiens in the 1993 Stanley Cup Final.
 He also reached the Final with Dallas in 2000, when the Stars fell to New Jersey.